BenThatch/SEED_group2/README.md

 Testcode_10_16.ino: combonation of the above listed arduino scripts to estimate position of the robot

 angle_detection.py: Python code for raspberry pi to detect angle of aruco marker.
 The angle is positive it to left and negative to the right.
+Prints angle to LCD screen.